Skip to Content

 Canada Geese are a common sight in North America, inhabiting open and grassy habitats from Canada down to the southern United States, and even suburban and urban areas.
 There are 11 subspecies of Canada Geese, with size decreasing as you move northward and coloration becoming darker as you move westward.

 These large birds are bigger than Snow Geese and easily recognizable by their long black neck and distinctive white cheek patch.
-Their bodies are brown with a paler chest and white underside, while their feet and legs are black.

 You can easily spot them resting on the shore, swimming in open water, grazing on fields, or flying in a V-formation in the skies.